neuronsimulator/nrn/docs/install/python_wheels.md

 ## Launch the wheel building

 ### Linux
-Once we are inside docker container, we can start building wheels.
+Once we've cloned and mounted NEURON inside Docker(c.f. `-v` option described previously), we can proceed with wheels building.
-There is a build script which loops over available pythons in the Docker image under `/opt/python`, build and audit the generated wheels.
+There is a build script which loops over available pythons in the Docker image under `/opt/python`, and then builds and audits the generated wheels.
-Wheels are generated under `/root/nrn/wheelhouse` and also accessible from outside the Docker image (c.f. -v option).
+Wheels are generated under `/root/nrn/wheelhouse` and also accessible in the mounted NEURON folder from outside the Docker image.

 ```
 cd /root/nrn